yakresponder/react-native-aculab-client/README.md

 [![npm_package](https://img.shields.io/npm/v/react-native-aculab-client?color=green)](https://www.npmjs.com/package/react-native-aculab-client)
 [![license](https://img.shields.io/npm/l/react-native-aculab-client)](https://github.com/aculab-com/react-native-aculab-client/blob/main/LICENSE)

+This package holds the AculabBaseClass, that is ideal for coding your own function or class components.
+Also for less coding there is class component AcuMobCom that provides all you need  for basic call with minimal requirements.
+As class component it holds all states therefore is less flexible than function component you can make yourself but it work out of the box.
+Similarly, there is AculabCall class component that on top of basic functionality makes use of [react-native-callkeep](https://github.com/react-native-webrtc/react-native-callkeep) package.

 ---

 ## 1. AculabBaseClass

-AculabBaseClass is a Aculab WebRTC class developed for react native to be used in in *class component* or *function component* allowing iOS and Android platforms to use Aculab Services and peer-to-peer video calls.
+AculabBaseClass is a Aculab WebRTC class developed for react native to be used in *class component* or *function component* allowing iOS and Android platforms to use Aculab Services and peer-to-peer video calls.

 ### AculabBaseClass dependencies